canonical/fetch-service/docs/howto/create-a-new-inspector.rst

 can be used to add context to an opinion and are intended for human consumption::

   if payload.Author == "Foo J. Bar" {
-          a.SetResponseOpinion(ins.ID(), opinions.Approved, "this is a known author").Annotate(
+          a.SetResponseApproved(ins, "this is a known author").Annotate(
-                  metadata.Annotation{
+                  Annotation{
                           "keywords": payload.Keywords,
                           "creation-date": payload.CreationDate,
                   }